The 3 C's for Effective Discipline

 Here's the deal, all the methods in the world won't make a difference if you aren't using the 3 C's of Discipline: Clarity, Consistency, and Consequences.

 Kids don't come with instruction manuals.
-Even if they did, more times than not we would have to get creative with those instructions because no two children are alike.
+Even if they did, more often than not, we would have to get creative with those instructions because no two children are alike.

-When we use the 3 C's it changes how we approach discipline as a part of our family interactions.
-What we sometimes miss is the importance of "how" we are parenting and the impact it can have on our child's behavior.
+When we use the 3 C's, it changes how we approach discipline in our family interactions.
+What we sometimes miss is the importance of how we are parenting and the impact it can have on our child's behavior.

 A discipline dilemma